stackery/wild-rydes-workshop/04-backend-api.md

 Update the *RequestUnicorn* Function code so it is functional.
 The code accepts requests and performs the following actions:

-* Validates the User Pool Client authentication token (provided via the *Authorization* header from API Gateway) and retrieves the username from it
+* Retrieves the username from the *Authorization* header from API Gateway
 * Retrieves the Unicorn Stables™ API key from AWS Secrets Manager and caches the value for subsequent requests
 * Makes a request to the Unicorn Stables™ endpoint to rent a unicorn
 * Records the ride to the *Rides* DynamoDB table